sthzg/django-filersets/docs/source/index.rst

 	A photographer for example might use a set type 'galleries' to manage sets of media.
 Additionally she might want to ...

-	– select some of the media to be shown in a block, on home, etc.
+	* select some of the media to be shown in a block, on home, etc.

-	– assign tags, categories, stock portal links (really any kind of meta data) in batch and independently from their location in different sets.
+	* assign tags, categories, stock portal links (really any kind of meta data) in batch and independently from their location in different sets.

 Timeline
-	The timeline is a collection of items marked with a check on their is_timeline checkbox.
-It enables devleopers to show a stream of items that are manually selected by the content editor(s) to be visible on this stream.
+	The timeline is a collection of items marked with a check on their ``is_timeline`` field.
+It enables developers to show a stream of items that are manually selected by the content editor(s) to be visible on this stream.